-If Reason is the atom normal, Pid does not exit.
-If it is trapping exits, the exit signal is transformed into a message { 'EXIT', From, normal } and delivered to its message queue.
+- If P is trapping exits, the exit signal is transformed into a message { 'EXIT', From, normal}, where From is the process identifier of the process that sent the exit signal, and delivered to P's message queue. - The signal has no effect if P is not trapping exits.

-If Reason is the atom kill, that is, if exit(Pid, kill) is called, an untrappable exit signal is sent to Pid, which unconditionally exits with exit reason killed.
+If Reason is the atom kill, that is, if exit(Pid, kill) is called, an untrappable exit signal is sent to the process that is identified by Pid, which unconditionally exits with exit reason killed.
+The exit reason is changed from kill to killed to hint to linked processes that the killed process got killed by a call to exit(Pid, kill).